 This is a picturesque walk and there is a wide sidewalk with some benches.

-Within about 15 minutes (you will see Banco Pichincha on your left, turn right and cross the bridge over the Tomebamba river, this will be the second bridge you come to) you’ll reach the stone steps heading up to Calle Larga.
+Within about 15 minutes (you will see Banco Pichincha on your left, turn right and cross the bridge over the Tomebamba river, this will be the second bridge you come to) you’ll reach the stone steps leading up to Calle Larga.

 When you reach the top of the steps just keep walking up the hill and go straight across Calle Larga.
 You will be on Benigno Malo.